John Sayles: Directorial debut

 In 1979, Sayles used $30,000 he earned writing scripts for Corman to fund his first film, Return of the Secaucus 7.
-To make the film on a limited budget, he set the film in a large house so that he did not have to travel to or get permits for different locations, set the story over a three-day weekend to limit costume changes, and wrote about people his age so he could cast his friends in it.
-The film received near-unanimous critical acclaim at the time and has held its reputation.
-In November 1997, the National Film Preservation Board announced that Return of the Secaucus 7 would be one of the 25 films selected that year for preservation in the National Film Registry at the Library of Congress.
+Making the film on a limited budget, he shot it in 16 mm; he set the story over a three-day weekend to limit costume changes, and wrote about people his age so that he could cast his actor friends from the Eastern Slope Playhouse.
+He chose as the primary setting a large nearby house to avoid travel expenses or the need for permits for different locations.
+The film received near-unanimous critical acclaim at the time and has maintained that reputation.
+In 1997, the National Film Preservation Board announced that Return of the Secaucus 7 was one of 25 films selected that year for preservation in the National Film Registry at the Library of Congress.

+Filmmaker and screenwriter

-In 1983, after the films Baby It's You (starring Rosanna Arquette) and Lianna (a story in which a married woman becomes discontented with her marriage and falls in love with another woman), Sayles received a MacArthur Fellowship.
+In 1983, after making the films Baby It's You (starring Rosanna Arquette) and Lianna (a story in which a woman grows discontented with her marriage and falls in love with another woman), Sayles received a MacArthur Fellowship.
 He put the money into the science fiction feature The Brother from Another Planet, a film about a three-toed humanoid who escapes bondage on another world and crash-lands in New York harbor; because he is Africanoid in appearance, he finds himself at home among the people of Harlem, being pursued by European-looking alien enslaver men in black.
+In the 1980s, Sayles directed the music videos for three songs from Bruce Springsteen's Born in the USA album.
+In 1989, Sayles created and wrote the pilot episode for the short-lived television show Shannon's Deal about a down-and-out Philadelphia lawyer played by Jamey Sheridan.
+Sayles received a 1990 Edgar Award for his teleplay for the pilot.
+The show ran for 16 episodes before being canceled in 1991.